Luda founded INCLUDAS Publishing in 2015. We are so excited to have her with us!

 Why are you interested in working in publishing?

-The ability and power to build any world you want; the power of control that I don’t have in reality.
-It’s empowering and lets me take my power back when others are not making decisions for me.
+It gives you the ability and power to build any world you want; the power of control that I don’t have in reality.
+It’s empowering and lets me take my power back because others are not making decisions for me.
 I don’t have to worry about steps or not being able to access something in the fictional world.
 I can create whatever I want and make my own decisions.

 Why is disability diversity in stories important to you?